-Network partners might be local libraries, United Ways, community foundations, or other nonprofit entities.
-Partners provide Candid resources to the public free of charge, are constantly going out into the region to meet people where they are, hosting trainings, orientations, database tutorials, and other events to constantly bring in new customers to use their services.
+Network partners might be local libraries, United Ways, community foundations, colleges, or other nonprofit entities.
+Partners provide Candid resources to the public free of charge, are constantly going out into the region to meet people where they are, hosting trainings, orientations, tutorials, and other events to constantly bring in new customers to use their services.

 How does the program benefit my community?

 In a recent survey of Candid customers working in fundraising, 60% of those who have actually received a grant in the past 2 years stated that our resources were an important reason for their success.